 There can only be one reason and that is sheer profiteering by Australian importers and retailers.
 If shops in Australia sell designer jeans for $200 and the same jeans can be purchased in the USA for $40 and if ski boots made in China can sell for half the Australian price in the USA, then profiteering and gouging by Australian businesses is the reason.
 Unfortunately for those Australian businesses, they only have themselves to blame.

 Australian importers and wholesalers cannot point the finger at GST or wages in the USA.
-Even when GST was imposed on all on-line sales, it would not have any effect whatsoever.
+Even when GST was imposed on all on-line sales, it did not have any effect whatsoever.
 Those designer jeans from the USA would then cost $44, still a fraction of the price of the $200 asked for them by Australian retailers.

 So if Australian stores charge fitting fees, they will lose even more customers, simply because people like to shop around for the best bargains and will not tolerate having to pay a fitting fee and losing it if they decide to shop elsewhere.
 Just like the campaign by large retailers to have GST imposed on on-line sales backfired so badly, stores that charge fitting fees are going to suffer a drastic decline in sales.